fireshark519/professional-growth-portfolio/reflection.md

 This week's reflection focuses on Doctrine and Covenants 58:26–28 and how personal agency has shaped my spiritual and professional journey.

 [▶️ Watch My Video Reflection] https://youtu.be/3H3KaFRh8X0

+## Final Reflection

+As I complete this capstone, I recognize how deeply my guiding principles—Gratitude, Integrity, and Service—have shaped my learning, leadership, and spiritual resilience.
+I see my work not only as technical progress but as a reflection of my discipleship.